AlgoMaster Logo

 Understanding the Problem

-If you look at a price chart, the answer is visually obvious: buy at every valley and sell at every peak.
-Every upward movement in price is profit you can capture.
-Every downward movement is a loss you can avoid by not holding the stock.
+The problem reduces to picking which days to buy and which to sell so that total profit is maximized.
+On a price chart, the best strategy is to buy at every valley and sell at every peak.
+Every upward movement is profit you can capture, and every downward movement is a loss you avoid by not holding.

 Key Constraints: